-At Pivoine Web Studio we believe that we can make a difference with our business, in order to help minimize ours and our customers' environmental impact.
+At Pivoine Web Studio, I believe that we can make a difference with our business, in order to help minimize ours and our customers' environmental impact.

-When we think of environmental polluters we often think of the aviation industry, the fashion industry, but we don't necessarily think of the impact the Internet has on the planet.
+When we think of environmental polluters we often think of the aviation industry, the fashion industry, but we do not necessarily think of the impact that the Internet has on the planet.

 However, the internet industry consumes huge amounts of energy